 For The Village, Uncover season 3, host Justin Ling explores the numerous cases of missing and murdered men in Toronto's gay community, dating back to the 1970s.
 What social forces allowed these cases to go unsolved, or even unnoticed?
 3:52

-The Village, Extra - Trans women of colour in Detroit are confronting an epidemic of violence with the support of The Justice Project, a task force that investigates and prosecutes serious crimes against LGBTQ people.
+The Village, Bonus Episode - Trans women of colour in Detroit are confronting an epidemic of violence with the support of The Justice Project, a task force that investigates and prosecutes serious crimes against LGBTQ people.
 After aspiring designer and dancer Kelly Stough is murdered in Detroit, they take on her case.
-47:54
+47:37

 Subscribe to the podcast, join our Facebook community and follow us on Twitter @uncovercbc.